LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 * Updates for restricting single sample operations based on status
     * Add `SampleOperationMenuItem` that encapsulates the `OverlayTrigger` and `Popover` displayed when operation is not permitted
     * Add constants and utility methods for checking if operations are permitted
+    * Add `SampleStatusTag` component for displaying the status on a details page

 ### version 2.81.0
 *Released*: 5 October 2021